obi-jan-kenobi/star-intersection/README.md

 # :star2: star-intersection :star2:

-Get the intersection of starred repositories of two users
+Get the intersection of starred repositories of users

 ## Table of contents
  - [Installation](#installation)